Science and technology in Uganda: Prizes

 Since 2010, two annual prizes have incentivized innovation in Uganda.
 The first are the Community Innovations Awards, a competition for mobile apps that encourages university students to innovate in the areas of agriculture, health and education.
 Each year since 2012, Orange Uganda, a division of France Telecom, has sponsored this prize.
 Since 2010, the Uganda Communications Commission has also organized the Annual Communications Innovation Awards, which reward excellence in ICT innovation that contributes to national development goals.
 The prizes are awarded in several categories, including digital content, ICT for development, service excellence, business excellence and young ICT innovators.

+Innovation and Strategy Firms

+A new category of innovation and strategy firms such as Ortega Group are mushrooming in Uganda to complete the innovation ecosystem.
+Such firms are known as I&S firms.

 Research trends

 Financial investment

 Research funding climbed between 2008 and 2010 from 0.33% to 0.48% of GDP, according to the UNESCO Institute for Statistics.
 More than half of research expenditure (57.3%) came from abroad in 2010.
 The government contributed a further 21.9%, businesses 13.7%, higher education 1.0% and private non-profit organizations 6.0%.

 The business enterprise sector's share of research funding progressed from 4.3% to 13.7% between 2008 and 2010 and spending on engineering rose from 9.8% to 12.2% of total research expenditure.
 This progression occurred to the detriment of agricultural research, which shrank from 53.6% to 16.7% of total spending.

 Expenditure per researcher remained low in 2010 ($85 in purchasing power parity dollars) and amounted to just $7 per inhabitant.